cometaj2/huckle/README.rst

 ----

-Huckle provides a dynamic view of the CLI documentation (man page style), and execution of commands, options, and parameters that can be issued to an API that exposes CLIs via HCLI semantics [1].
+Huckle provides a way for developers to interact with, or script around, any API that exposes HCLI semantics, while providing in-band access to all the API/CLI documentation, man page style, which showcases commands, options, and parameters avaialable for execution.

 Most, if not all, programming languages have a way to issue shell commands.
-This makes APIs that make use of HCLI semantics readily consumable anywhere via the familiar CLI mode of operation, and this, without there being a need to write a custom and dedicated CLI.
+With the help of a generic HCLI client such as Huckle, APIs that make use of HCLI semantics are readily consumable anywhere via the familiar CLI mode of operation, and this, without there being a need to write a custom and dedicated CLI to interact with a specific API.

-With Huckle's help, developers can experiment quickly with any API that exposes HCLI semantics, while providing in-band access to all the API/CLI documentation which showcases options, command and parameters available for use.

 The standard HCLI Internet-Draft [1] is a work in progress by the author and The current implementation leverages hal+json alongside a static form of ALPS